Family Platycnemididae

 Abdomen Length 31mm

-This is an uncommon wetland inhabitant in Nepal and listed as vulnerable by IUCN.
-It rests along the seepages and small canals in darker areas of the jungle and might be easily overlooked.
-The color of the adult takes time to deepen.
-From its emergence, in mid-April, the male and females have similar colorations but by June the male's color deepens to a darker red and solid black toward the end of the abdomen.
-Mating observed in late June and it is present through July.
+This is an uncommon wetland inhabitant in Nepal and is listed as vulnerable by IUCN.
+It rests along seeps and small canals in the darker areas of the jungle and might be easily overlooked.
+The adult deepens in color with age; from emergence, in mid-April, the males and females are similar in coloration.
+By June, the male's color deepens to a darker red and solid black toward the end of the abdomen, while the female's abdomen darkens dorsally from the second segment.
+Mating is observed in late June and continues through July.

 Male